 San Sebastián, or Donostia as it is called in Basque, is a majestic city with beautiful beaches and an impressive culinary scene.
 The city was first made famous during the Belle Époque era and is where Queen Maria Cristina established her royal summerhouse.
 Since then, San Sebastián has attracted wealthy beach-goers in search of sun and sophistication.
 And it’s no wonder why.
 The city’s main beach, called La Concha, is for sure the most beautiful urban beach in Europe.
 Luxurious beachside mansions run along La Concha, as well as the famous spa called La Perla (The Pearl) and its boardwalk is lined by an ornate white railing that has become a symbol of the city.
 If that already weren’t enough, there are two additional beaches in San Sebastian, one of which is also very popular with surfers.

 In more recent years, San Sebastián has gained significant press for its cuisine.
-The city alone has 15 Michelin stars spread across 7 restaurants and famously boasts more stars per capita than anywhere else in the world other than Tokyo.
-Restaurants Mugaritz and Arzak have been ranked numbers 6 and 8 in the world and Martín Berasategui number 34 (2014 World’s 50 Best Restaurants).
+The city alone has 16 Michelin stars spread across 9 restaurants and famously boasts more stars per capita than anywhere else in the world other than Tokyo.
+Restaurants Mugaritz and Arzak have been ranked numbers 9 and 31 in the world (2018 World’s 50 Best Restaurants).
 It is in many ways like a mini Paris, except in Basque style.

 San Sebastián is also famous for its pintxos (similar to tapas).
 And the best place to go to try some of them is the Parte Vieja (Old Part).
 This charming old city center is famous for having the highest concentration of bars in the world.
 This is where the pintxo is king and the food is taken very seriously.